J-Term

 • Experience a learning environment centering Latine/Hispanic ways of knowing

+Deepen your knowledge of Latine/Hispanic Studies and theology!
 This program is a two-week intensive course for graduate students that takes place in January and is taught by a different professor on a different topic every year.
-The program course title and description are below.

 Program Dates and Location